coderamen666/srd-v3.5-md/spells/spells-a-b.md

 -   **Target:** You
 -   **Duration:** 1 round/level (D)

-You "blink" back and forth between the Material Plane and the Ethereal Plane.
-You look as though you're winking in and out of reality very quickly and at random.
+You “blink” back and forth between the Material Plane and the Ethereal Plane.
+You look as though you’re winking in and out of reality very quickly and at random.

 *Blinking* has several effects, as follows.

-Physical attacks against you have a 50% miss chance, and the Blind-Fight feat doesn't help opponents, since you're ethereal and not merely invisible.
+Physical attacks against you have a 50% miss chance, and the Blind-Fight feat doesn’t help opponents, since you’re ethereal and not merely invisible.
 If the attack is capable of striking ethereal creatures, the miss chance is only 20% (for concealment).